 Join Our Holiday VIP List

-Just recently, the U.S. Food and Drug Administration (FDA) finally issued a ruling (1) that officially bans the use of triclocarban, triclosan, and 17 other dangerous chemicals in hand and body washes.
-These products have been marketed as being more effective than good ol’ fashioned soap and water and consumers have been mislead to purchasing them.
+Artificial fragrances aren’t the only toxin in store-bought lotions.
+The U.S. Food and Drug Administration (FDA recently issued a ruling that officially bans the use of triclocarban, triclosan, and 17 other dangerous chemicals in hand and body washes.
+(3) These products have been marketed as more effective than good old-fashioned soap and water, and consumers have been misled into purchasing them.
 And, what most people don’t realize, is that these chemicals are in most antibacterial lotions and body care products!

 “Consumers may think antibacterial washes are more effective at preventing the spread of germs, but we have no scientific evidence that they are any better than plain soap and water,” Janet Woodcock, M.D., director of the FDA’s Center for Drug Evaluation and Research (CDER) said.
 “In fact, some data suggests that antibacterial ingredients may do more harm than good over the long-term.”

-Antibacterial product manufacturers have until 2017 to comply with the new law by removing all products from the market or that violate this ruling or remove antibacterial active ingredients.
+Antibacterial product manufacturers had until 2017 to comply with the new law by removing all products from the market that violate this ruling or remove antibacterial active ingredients.
 But this still isn’t enough to keep us safe.
-Triclosan is still in countless other products like deodorants, antiperspirants, body spray and toothpastes.
-For a list of products that include triclosan, click HERE.
+Triclosan is still in countless other products like deodorants, antiperspirants, body spray, and toothpaste.

-Simply put: antibacterial products kill ALL the bacteria on your hands; including the GOOD bacteria you need for healthy skin and a properly functioning immune system.
-In fact, they have been shown to weaken your immune system!
+Antibacterial products kill ALL the bacteria on your hands, including the GOOD bacteria you need for healthy skin and a properly functioning immune system.

-Using essential oils in your DIY lotion will not only soothe dry skin, but also can be used for antimicrobial action.
-It allows you to get creative with personalizing your lotion.
+Using essential oils in your DIY lotion will soothe dry skin and be used for antimicrobial action.
+EOs allow you to get creative with personalizing your cream.

 • Lavender is a staple essential oil for relaxation and smells heavenly.

-• Melaleuca helps with skin rashes and fungal infections.
+• Tea Tree helps with skin rashes and fungal infections.

 • Orange is uplifting and energizing.